Nissedal Municipality: Nature preserves

-Solhomfjell and Kvenntjønnane are two nature preserves located on the border between Gjerstad and Nissedal municipalities.
+Solhomfjell and Kvenntjønnane are two nature preserves located on the border between Gjerstad Municipality and Nissedal Municipality.
 In 1993, the 23400 daa Solhomfjell Nature Preserve was established near the valley Uvdalen.
 This preserve was expanded in 2005 and includes plateaus, roche moutonnée rock formations, valleys, swamps, along with forests of Wych-elm, Oak and Littleleaf linden trees.
 Another nearby preserve, Kvenntjønnane Nature Preserve, is located nearby on top of Mjeltenatten.
 This 12000 daa preserve was established in 2009 with the purpose of protecting the untouched nature with its wide biological diversity of various types of nature, ecosystems, and species.
 Although the main trailhead for these preserves is located at Felehovet on Gautefallheia, there are also trails here from the lakes Feletjønn and Bjønntjønn in Nissedal.

 Other nature preserves in Nissedal include Lytingsdalen (established in 1989), Vidmyr (1975), and Heitfjell (2005).
 Lytingsdalen Nature Preserve was established to protect its untouched landscape and its wildlife and flora.
 Several pine trees at Lytingsdalen are over 500 years old.
 Vidmyr was established to protect its marsh-type landscape of suboceanic character.
 The flora here includes species such as purple moor-grass and bog asphodel.